mobilemind/OpenInlets/README.md

 The `void'x.y.z'` at the end the bookmarklet URL code serves two purposes.

-First it prevents the browser from navigating to another page when the bookmark is used.
+1. It prevents the browser from navigating to another page when the bookmark is used.

-Second, it is a convenient place to embed a string indicating the `semver` version of the bookmark.
+2. It is a convenient place to embed a string indicating the `semver` version of the bookmark.

 ## Build
 Clone the repository.
 If `node` is not installed go get it from [nodejs.org][nodejs].
 Finally change to